emmieykao/CluelessFTC_Python_Portfolio_One/README.md

 NOTE: graphics.py is the Zelle graphics library, and each program using this library is in a folder with the file.
 This is the only file in the repository that I did not code myself.
 All of the files in the repository are in Python.

-1.	aspirations_bootstrap: This is a small website on Python coding using HTML, CSS, and Bootstrap.
-The landing page is home_page.html, but any of the others should lead to this as well.
+1.	aspirations_bootstrap: This is a website on Python coding using HTML, CSS, and Bootstrap.
+The landing page is home_page.html, but any of the others can lead there as well.

 2.	aspirations_pong: This is a version of the game Pong, in which one player uses the up and down arrow keys to control their paddle and the other player uses the E and S keys.